algosup/2024-2025-project-2-serious-game-team-8/documents/management/weekly_reports/weekly_reports_cumulative.md

 ## Overview

-This week was mainly used to improve our game idea and how to convey our message more efficiently.
-It also was useful for documents creation, even if we didn't have project time allocated.
+This week was primarily dedicated to refining our game idea and determining how to convey our message more effectively.
+It also involved significant progress in document creation, despite the lack of allocated project time.

 ## Accomplishments

 1. **Project Analysis**
-    - The team has define an escape game idea to fit the requirements
+    - The team defined an escape game concept to meet the requirements.
 2. **Management Documents**
-    - The missing management documents have been created:
+    - The remaining management documents were created:
         - Project Charter;
-        - Mangement Artifacts;
+        - Management Artifacts;
         - README.
-3. **Templates creation**
+3. **Quality Assurance**
-    - The Quality Assurance designed the templates for:
+    - The following templates were created:
         - Bug Reports;
         - Issues.
+    - The GitHub Project environment was set up.
-4. **Documents Advancement**
+4. **Document Progress**
-    - The Functional Specifications is started.
+    - The Functional Specifications document was started:
-        - Skeleton.
+        - Skeleton created.
-    - The Technical Specifications is started also.
+    - The Technical Specifications document was also initiated:
         - GitHub Set-Up;
-        - Conventions.
+        - Conventions outlined.
-5. **Researchs**
+5. **Research**
-    - Some researchs on the climate change have been made.
+    - Conducted research on climate change to support the project.

 ## Challenges

 1. **Pivoting**
-    - We decided to change the entire game to fit the reqirements
+    - The team decided to redesign the entire game concept to better meet the requirements.
 2. **Communication**
-    - One again, the communication inside the team was hard to maintain in good conditions.
+    - Maintaining effective communication within the team remained a challenge.
 3. **Time Allocation**
-    - The team should work on the project with no-project time, complicating the task.
+    - Working on the project without dedicated project time continued to complicate task management.
-4. **Hybrid Game**
+4. **Hybrid Game Development**
-    - We needed to learn how to create an hybrid game.
+    - The team needed to learn how to create a hybrid game effectively.

 ## Plan for Next Week

 1. **Documents**
-    - Finishing Functional Specifications
+    - Finalize the Functional Specifications.
-    - Completing Technical Specifications
+    - Complete the Technical Specifications.
 2. **Design**
-    - Having all or at least the main assets for the game.
+    - Create all, or at least the main, game assets.
 3. **Game**
-    - Having the first assets implemented.
+    - Implement the first assets into the game.
-    - Having some basic mechanics implemented.
+    - Develop and test basic game mechanics.

 ## Conclusion

-This week was crucial in our game development since we decided to pivot.
-Even so we encountered many problems such has the communication.
+This week was critical for our game development as we decided to pivot to a new concept.
+Despite several challenges, such as communication difficulties, the project has progressed.
+However, the team is slightly behind on certain aspects and will need to catch up in the coming week.
-The team is a bit late on some part of the project, we would catch up.

 <!-- --- -->